berops/claudie/docs/input-manifest/providers/examples/aws-input-manifest.md

       # instance type name
       server_type: t3.medium
       # ami ID of the image
-      # make sure to update it according to the region
+      # Make sure to update it according to the region.
       image: ami-0965bd5ba4d59211c
       disk_size: 50

     - name: compute-1-aws
       providerSpec:
-        # name of the provider instance
+        # Name of the provider instance.
         name: aws-1
-        # region of the nodepool
+        # Region of the nodepool.
         region: eu-central-2
         # availability zone of the nodepool
         zone: eu-central-2a